2020 GREEK ISLANDS FLOTILLA CRUISE — CORFU AND THE IONIAN ISLANDS

 Plan to bring enough cash to support a kitty on each boat, which will be used for docking/mooring fees and shopping excursions with your crew for fresh baked goods, veggies, and meals you want to prepare aboard.
 Restaurants on the islands offer local cuisine, usually at modest prices.
 Greek is the official language, but many people speak English and French.
 The currency in Greece is the Euro.

 The catamarans we have reserved for this very special Greek Islands Flotilla cruise are: A Sunsail 444 and 454 catamaran, and two Moorings 4800 catamarans.
 All four boats have four cabins, four heads (bathrooms), five showers (one on the stern to rinse off after swimming), and ample storage for your luggage in small areas reached via the forward cabins.

 HOW TO GET TO CORFU AND WHERE TO STAY BEFORE AND AFTER THE CRUISE

-Don’t Wait – Sign Up and Join our Corfu Greek Islands Flotilla Today!
+Don’t Wait – Sign Up and Join our Corfu Greek Island Sailing Cruise today!